 Swiss chard is a delicious, slightly bitter leafy green vegetable that we can’t get enough of!
 It adds great flavor to so many recipes – like soups, salads, and side dishes.

-We’re sharing some of our favorite swiss chard recipes that we think you’ll love.
+We're sharing some of our favorite Swiss chard recipes that we think you'll love.

-Swiss chard is a nutrient-dense powerhouse and can be used in recipes in place of kale or spinach.
-Sautéeing swiss chard is a wonderful way to enjoy it, but you can also use it in several other recipes.
+Sautéeing Swiss chard is a wonderful way to enjoy it, but you can also use it in several other recipes.
 Check out some of our favorites.

-Awesome Recipes with Swiss Chard
+Sautéed Swiss Chard

 This delicious Swiss chard smoothie combines a vibrant leafy green with mango, banana, and coconut for a tropical, nutritious drink.